CodingAbdullah/Abdullah-Medium-Demos/README.md

 # Abdullah-Medium-Demos
 A repository containing code for demos published to Medium.
 This page will update as more demos in the future are prepared and a Medium article is made public.

-Below is a table highlighting the current demos completed along with their code repository and Medium article.
+<b> There are two separate tables below:
+1. Links to code demo Medium articles.
+2. Links to miscellaneous articles (coding, blockchain/web3, etc.)

 <br />

+Table highlighting the current demos completed along with their code repository and Medium article.

-## Demo Information
+## Code Demo Medium Article Information
 <table>
     <tr>
         <th>